Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 You would have to get the permission from each song that you put on the cd inorder to use it legally. otherwise it would be copywrite infringment, (unless each and every receipent already purchased the song).

 For the favors we are getting small vases, without a ruffle around the rim, etching each with "Love is Always in Bloom", and then putting two red roses in each.
 Then as a finishing touch we are adding a couple drops of blue food coloring, to make the water super bright blue.
-Also I have to mention that our colors are red, white and blue.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I am an artist, but not very wedding savvy.
 I am getting married in about a month.
 What is a party favor I can make that is creative and one that guests would be excited to get?

 By arttist from IL

 Stamping & scrapbooking stores sell "matchbook covers" that you decorate and fold up with a Hershey treasure, kiss, etc., They are easy, cheap and fun!

 Perhaps a tiny terra cotta pot with a packet of flower seeds and another of soil (use craft store envelopes to subdivide.)
 Add a hand-written note like "As our love grows, so will these seeds," you get the idea (research quote websites).
 Wrap in cellophane or tulle.
 Best wishes!

 There is a person in this same ThriftyFun newsletter, just below you, looking to sell some pretty heart candle holders.
 Contact her by clicking on her name (jessica) from Columbus, Ohio.
 You should also check out etsy.
 There are lots of artists who make handmade wedding things, that way you'd be supporting another artist.
 And congrats on your wedding!